Translations

 Languages

-OpenConf's author, reviewer, and public pages are available in multiple languages.
-The Chair specifies the languages under the Localization section of the Configuration page.
-If more than one language is enabled, a drop-down language menu is shown on the OpenConf home page.
+OpenConf's author, committee member, and public pages are available in multiple languages.
+The Admin specifies the languages under the Localization section of the Configuration page.
+If more than one language is enabled, a language menu (language menu icon) is displayed atop right of the OpenConf home page.
 Note that system emails will be in the selected language of the signed in user whose action resulted in the message being sent out.

 Deutsch — Germande.pov7v8